realworldocaml/book/en/04-lists-options-and-patterns.md

 not optimize the recursive call.
 The form using `as` is more concise and possibly more efficient.

-OCaml also supports _guarded_ patterns using _pattern_ `when` _expression_,
-where the _expression_ is a predicate.
-The predicate is allowed to use variables bound by the pattern, and the pattern matches only of the expression evaluates to `true`.
+OCaml also supports _guarded_ patterns using _pattern_ `when` _expression_, where the _expression_ is a predicate.
+The predicate is allowed to use variables bound by the pattern, and the pattern matches only of _(yminsky: "only if", I think)_ the expression evaluates to `true`.
 Another way to write the `uniq` function is to split the equality case using a `when` pattern.

 ```ocaml